 Himalayan Guinea Pig Life Span:

 The average life span of a Himalayan guinea pig is five years.
 Some can live up to eight years.
 If you don’t take care of the pig properly, it can decrease its life span.
-Also, the guinea pigs are kept indoors to live a longer life.
 Any prolonged exposure to the sun can reduce their life.
 Just make sure you take care of their dietary and nutritional requirements.

 Similar Breeds To The Himalayan Guinea Pig: